 Lower Campfield Market in Manchester on Liverpool Road is an iconic structure that has become part of the furniture, having been used as part of the Science and Industry Museum housing the Air and Space Hall, until its closure in 2021.
-Now, a scheme using £17.5m of Levelling Up funding has been announced, set to transform this hall and another historic Manchester city centre building into a modern hub for growing media and tech firms has taken a significant step forward.
+This June, Allied London will launch Campfield, a groundbreaking creative tech campus that will change the workspace landscape in Manchester and help businesses scale and succeed.

 Completed in 1878, the Lower Campfield Market Hall was designed as a ‘canopied’ open-sided market hall.
 It was built at Camp Field, which was already the location of popular markets and fairs and was close to a major railway goods yard – today the site of the Science and Industry Museum.